dmcqu168/AgenticRAG/README.md

-# Construction Fire Safety Assistant
+# NYC Construction Fire Safety Assistant

+> **Note**: This project is based on the [Agentic RAG Template](https://github.com/your-username/agentic-rag-template) repository, which provides the foundational architecture for building RAG applications.

 An agentic RAG application designed to help construction fire safety managers maintain compliance and safety on construction sites.
 This intelligent assistant combines Retrieval-Augmented Generation (RAG) with AI agents using the ReAct method to provide expert fire safety guidance.

 ## 🚀 Core Purpose

-The app helps construction managers ensure fire safety compliance by:
+This application was specifically developed to address the unique fire safety challenges in New York City construction sites.
+It helps construction managers ensure fire safety compliance by:
-- Retrieving information from a comprehensive database of fire safety documents
+- Retrieving information from a comprehensive database of fire safety documents including NYC Fire Code, Building Code, and OSHA regulations
-- Generating intelligent responses using AI with construction fire safety expertise
+- Generating intelligent, context-aware responses using AI with specialized construction fire safety expertise
-- Providing real-time access to critical safety information on construction sites
+- Providing real-time access to critical safety information directly on construction sites via mobile devices

 ## 🔑 Key Capabilities